DynamoDS/RefineryPrimer/7-workflows/7-01_Workflow-1.md

 ## Visualization

 When geometry is created in Dynamo, often other geometry is needed to facilitate the overall process.
-To ensure the geometry displayed shows the final geometric output, all unessacary geometry has been switched off.
+To ensure the geometry displayed shows the final geometric output, all unnecessary geometry has been switched off.
 Any nodes with the preview switched off will not display the output visually in Refinery.
 In this case, only the site boundary, the tower's external walls and floors, will be visible.
 This will provide the user with the ability to critique the design options based on aesthetics within the Refinery thumbnail.
-For a better understanding of the exercise a series of context buildings have been inluded in the Revit sample file.
+For a better understanding of the exercise a series of context buildings have been included in the Revit sample file.

 ## Benefit of using Refinery

 On running the script, Dynamo is able to generate one design option based on the user inputs, but by utilising Refinery as the solver many more options can be generated in a single run.
 Due to the nature of this graph, it works best when run using the `Randomize` mode.
-Although the outputs can be used to maximise or minimze the various areas, the optimization approach won't work as there is no pattern for the algorithm to use.
+Although the outputs can be used to maximise or minimize the various areas, the optimization approach won't work as there is no pattern for the algorithm to use.
 By selecting Randomise, Refinery can produce hundreds, if not thousands of different iterations and the user is able to rank and explore the options to find the most suited option.

 _maybe it would be good to show this approach with random generation method and then filtering results on parallel coordinates afterwards to use desired metrics to find better options?)_